mihaildono/padawan-project/youngling/introduction.md

 </summary>
 <p>

-Create a `celsiusToFahrenheit` function that has one argument(number) - Fahrenheit and returns(number) - Celsius, having the formula:
+Create a `celsiusToFahrenheit(celsiusNumber)` function that has one argument (celsiusNumber) returns (fahrenheit:number) having the formula:

 ```js
 ℉ = ℃ * 1.8 + 32